Leopotam/go-ecs/README.md

-# LecsGO - Simple Entity Component System framework powered by Golang.
+# LecsGO - Simple Entity Component System framework powered by Golang

 Framework name is consonant with phrase "Let's GO", but with "ecs" acronym for "EntityComponentSystem".